-Throughout OSU plans are underway to resume classes, follow expert guidance from state and local public health authorities, and to be ready and flexible should health conditions change.
-Learn more
+Throughout OSU plans are underway to resume classes, follow expert guidance from state and local public health authorities, and support the safety and success of students and employees.

 You’ll see evidence of our focus on health and wellness throughout campus.
 OSU-Cascades' public health strategy is also supported by a partnership with Deschutes County Health Services.
 Learn more